The City Baker's Guide to Country Living by Louise Miller is the official November 2022 pick for the Peanut Blossom Book Club for Recovering Readers.

 With Thanksgiving on the horizon, I think a foodie book about baking fits just right and according to the high praise from members in our group that have already read it, the themes of home and family are perfect for this season.

-November Official Book Club Pick: The City Baker's Guide to Country Living
+What is The City Baker’s Guide to Country Living About?

 When Olivia Rawlings - pastry chef extraordinaire for an exclusive Boston dinner club - sets not just her flambéed dessert but the entire building alight, she escapes to the most comforting place she can think of - the idyllic town of Guthrie, Vermont, home of Bag Balm, the country's longest-running contra dance, and her best friend Hannah.
 But the getaway turns into something more lasting when Margaret Hurley, the cantankerous, sweater-set-wearing owner of the Sugar Maple Inn, offers Livvy a job.
 Broke and knowing that her days at the club are numbered, Livvy accepts.